rmey/BYOK-LUKS/README.md

 ## Architecture
 TODO: include picture

-The Block Storage Device will as iSCSI using multi-path tools in Ubuntu.
+The IBM Cloud Block Storage Device will be configured as iSCSI configuration using multi-path tools in Ubuntu.
 The configuration and principle is described in the following guides:
 - [Mounting Block Storage in IBM Cloud][1]
 - [Configuration of iSCSI in Ubuntu Linux][2]